Get your digital card immediately

 The TV and video system (PAL) differs from that of Japan (NTSC), so media from Belgium cannot be played on ordinary media players in Japan.
 If a DVD displays the same region code as Japan (2), then it can be played on a computer equipped with a DVD player, but not on ordinary DVD players.

-The video format (TV standard) and region code differ between Belgium and Japan, so most standard players designed for use in Japan cannot play discs from Belgium.
+Belgium and Japan have a different region code, and so media from Belgium cannot be played on ordinary media players in Japan.
 However, discs can still be played on devices such as PC-installed players or region-free players.

 The Belgian post office is called bpost.
 Hours vary by post office, but are usually 9:30 to 17:00 on weekdays.
 Some are closed at lunchtime, and some open on Saturdays, although only for a short time.